onlinehub0808/-smart-contract-best-practices/README.md

 }
 ```

-Even though `getFirstWithdrawalBonus()` doesn't directly call an external contract, the call in `withdraw()` is enough to make it vulnerable to a race condition. you therefore need to treat `withdraw()` as if it were also untrusted.
+Even though `getFirstWithdrawalBonus()` doesn't directly call an external contract, the call in `withdraw()` is enough to make it vulnerable to a race condition.
+You therefore need to treat `withdraw()` as if it were also untrusted.

 ```
 mapping (address => uint) private userBalances;